 I live abroad at the moment but whenever I go back to Japan to visit my family, I put at least 3 kg in a week!
 I love Japanese food so much and I hope you enjoy it as much as I do!

 But wait…!
 Do you know the fact that Japanese traditional cuisine can be UNHEALTHY?

 Japanese food is considered to be low calorie and healthy but there are some disadvantages of eating it.
 These are the 2 biggest concerns;

 Western cuisine can be salty as well but they use more spices like pepper as seasonings and less salt.

-My grand mother used to tell me to eat a lot of rice.
+My grandmother used to tell me to eat a lot of rice.
 According to her, you can’t get fat no matter how much rice you eat… which is not true but I was too innocent to doubt my granny’s word!
-In her defence, though, apparently in her childhood Japanese rice had much less sugar in it!
+In her defense, though, apparently in her childhood Japanese rice had much less sugar in it!

-I should better stop having a second helping of miso soup at breakfast everyday…
+I better stop having a second helping of miso soup at breakfast everyday…

 Sushi rice is made with sushi vinegar which is sugar and rice vinegar.
 Rice itself already contains sugar, it is going to be very high in sugar in total.
 When you eat sushi, you don’t really realise how much rice you are eating with fish bits.
 Then sushi is not that low calorie food anymore.